-If no input file is given, or if the argument '-' is encountered, cat reads from the standard input file.
-Output is buffered in the block size recommended by stat(2) unless the standard output is a terminal, when it is line buffered.
-The -u option makes the output completely unbuffered.
+If you do not specify an input file or if you use the argument '-', cat reads from the standard input file.
+Output is buffered in the block size recommended by stat (2) unless the standard output is a terminal, when it is line buffered.

-The -n option displays the output lines preceded by lines numbers, numbered sequentially from 1.
-Specifying the -b option with the -n option omits the line numbers from blank lines.

-The -s option crushes out multiple adjacent empty lines so that the output is displayed single spaced.

-The -v option displays non-printing characters so that they are visible.
-Control characters print like X for control-x; the delete character (octal 0177) prints as ?.
+- -b When used with the -n option, omits the line numbers from blank lines. - -e When used with -v, displays a '\$' character at the end of each line. - -n Displays the output lines preceded by lines numbers, numbered sequentially from 1. - -s Crushes out multiple adjacent empty lines so that the output is displayed single spaced. - -t When used with -v, displays tab characters as 'I. - -u Makes the output completely unbuffered. - -v Displays non-printing characters so that they are visible.
+Control characters print like 'X for control-x; the delete character (octal 0177) prints as '?.
 Non-ascii characters (with the high bit set) are printed as M- (for meta) followed by the character of the low 7 bits.
-A -e option may be given with the -v option, which displays a '\$' character at the end of each line.
-Specifying the -t option with the -v option displays tab characters as I.